ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 print(type(pressure_data[1])
 ```

 Using the built-in `csv` module is *okay*; it's a bit nicer than the manual version we made using only the core Python language, but there are *much* better alternatives available by using one of the many available Python *packages*.
-In the remainder of the tutorial, we are going to (very briefly!) look at two powerful Python packages that are widely used in scientific programming: **Pandas** and **NumPy**.
+In the remainder of the tutorial, we are going to (very briefly!) look at two powerful Python packages that are widely used in scientific programming: **pandas** and **matplotlib**.
+(NumPy will be covered in a later tutorial).

 Packages are ubiquitous in Python, and most scientific programming done with Python makes use of one or more packages.
 You can think of them as 'add-ons' to the basic Python language, much like libraries in R or other programming languages.
 Pandas is a sofware package for Python that contains a whole bunch of useful functions and data structures for dealing with tables of data, time-series data, and other similar datasets.